 My mother was the most creative woman ever.
-When she made my Halloween costumes, I would win!
-When my mom had an idea for robotic Christmas decorations in the yard or something, my dad would go out and make it.
-My mom has been a literacy volunteer, a museum volunteer the church treasurer and she has always had the heart to serve the poor and needy during the holidays.
+When she made my Halloween costumes, I would win the costume contests!
+If my mom had an idea for robotic Christmas decorations in the yard or something, my dad would figure out a way to make them.
+They were quite the pair.
+My mom has been a literacy volunteer, a museum volunteer, the church treasurer and she has always had the heart to serve the poor and needy during the holidays.

 I also have two amazing sisters and one incredible brother.
-We stayed in the same home our entire childhood, my parents stayed together, and our family had a lot of love and stability.
+We stayed in the same home throughout childhood, my parents stayed together, and our family had a lot of love and stability.

 I joined the LDS church (Mormon) when I was a teenager.
 I went on a mission…

 I got married in the temple, got a degree from Brigham Young University, and lived the devoted Mormon life.